Google Product Taxonomy: A Helpful Guide

 You’re the owner of an up-and-coming e-commerce company and your business has grown to the point where you now want to leverage Google Product Listings Ads to really take your sales to the next level.
 Your company uses Magento and you know enough to pull all your product information so you can efficiently articulate a product feed to upload into your newly created merchant center.

 Here’s the problem: you’re unsure about what Google product categories and product types even are.
-You’ll quickly find that when you try to upload your product feed into the Merchant Center without these point of reference tools, it’ll come back with upload errors and you won’t be able to create or run paid campaign.
+You’ll quickly find that when you try to upload your product feed into the Merchant Center without these point of reference tools, it’ll come back with upload errors and you won’t be able to create or run a paid campaign.

 Obviously, you’ll need to figure out what Google is talking about and what you’ll need to add to get this shopping feed operational.